JetBrains/teamcity-documentation/topics/working-with-build-results.md

 If you have code coverage configured in your build runner, a dedicated tab with the full HTML code coverage report appears on the __Build Results__ page.

-By clicking the links in the __Coverage Breakdown__ section, you can drill\-down to display statistics for different scopes, for example, Namespace, Assembly, Method, and Source Code.
+By clicking the links in the __Coverage Breakdown__ section, you can drill-down to display statistics for different scopes, for example, Namespace, Assembly, Method, and Source Code.

 ## Code Inspection Results